-The clinician's documentation must be patient specific and accurately reflect the need for each test ordered.
+The clinician's documentation must support the test ordered for the patient that received the services.
 For example, each drug or drug class being tested for must be indicated by the ordering clinician in a written order and documented in the patient's medical record.